Air Traffic Control: NI passengers still caught up in disruption

 Running out of meds

+"I only had meds for the trip and I need to get home - it's been a very stressful situation," she said.

+She said a lot of people at Liverpool port had made the same decision, having travelled London, Blackpool and further afield.

-Peter Martin was due to fly at 15:00 BST on Monday from Manchester to Belfast International Airport with his wife and cousin - he told BBC NI's Good Morning Ulster programme communication regarding his flight has not been good.
+Peter Martin was due to fly at 15:00 BST on Monday from Manchester to Belfast International Airport with his wife and cousin.
+He told BBC NI's Good Morning Ulster programme that communication regarding his flight has not been good.

-"We were moved to four different gates before we were told we were wrong.
+"We were moved to four different gates [at Manchester Airport] before we were told we were wrong.
 There was absolutely no information - it was absolutely rubbish," he said.

-Mr Martin said his family are under pressure because his wife and cousin have medical needs and are running out of medication.
+Mr Martin said his family are under time pressure because his wife and cousin have medical needs and are running out of medication.

-"The worry is getting back - we take enough medication to last the duration [of the trip], not thinking this is going to happen, knowing that we need to get back at the latest this evening because their medication runs out and it's not something you can buy over the counter, so that's a concern for me," he added.
+"The worry is getting back - knowing that we need to get back at the latest this evening because their medication runs out and it's not something you can buy over the counter, so that's a concern for me," he added.

-"It's frustrating, the lack of communication.
-It's been a guessing match - people didn't have a clue."

 Three days of holiday gone